alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/39-baptism/39-baptism.md

 _Mk.
 16:16_ — He that believes and is baptized shall be saved.

-_Jn.3:5_ — Except a man be born of water and the spirit, he cannot see the Kingdom of God.
+_Jn.
+3:5_ — Except a man be born of water and the spirit, he cannot see the Kingdom of God.

 _Eph.
 4:5_ — One Lord, one faith, one baptism.

 _Matt.
 3:13-17_ — Jesus was baptized as an adult in Jordan.

-_Jn.3:23_ — Biblical baptism takes much water.
+_Jn.
+3:23_ — Biblical baptism takes much water.

-_Mk.1:9,10_ — Jesus went into and "came up" out of the water.
+_Mk.
+1:9,10_ — Jesus went into and "came up" out of the water.
 He was fully immersed.

 _Acts 8:38_ — Both Philip and the eunuch entered the water.
 Philip baptized the eunuch by immersion.